dsyoonstat/STATS-607-Project3/OPTIMIZATION.md

 ### 1.2.2 Solution Implemented

+My computer has 14 cores.
 For the first two simulations `run_simulation_single` and `run_simulation_multi`, 10 cores were used, so that each core can do 10 repetitions.
 For `run_simulation_convergen_rate`, 6 cores were used, since there are 6 SNR values.

 ### 1.2.3 Code Comparison